 Professors should invite learners to collaborate, distribute responsibilities, exchange ideas, inform each other about the work done.
 For example, students may plan an event or develop a creative project together.

-It is important for an educator to track teamwork and get feedback.
+An educator needs to track teamwork and get feedback.
 One should ask learners about their experience, emotions, and impressions, whether everyone was feeling comfortable when working in a group, whether participants reached a mutual understanding and had no conflicts.

 Over some time, young people will feel more relaxed in a team environment, show initiative, leadership qualities, learn to look at things from their peers’ perspective.

 Academic writing is very different from business correspondence.
-It is clear that young specialists will not write essays and term papers at the workplace.
+Young specialists will not write essays and term papers at the workplace.
 It is much more important for them to know how to compile reports and e-mails.

 Professors should create more opportunities for development in this area, ask young people to summarize their projects and performance in writing.